hallewhittaker/git2csv/README.md

 - 👋 Hi, I’m @hallewhittaker
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything IT!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to spot security vulnerabilities in source code.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything and everything.
-- 📫 How to reach me ...
+- 📫 How to reach me via email is preffered!
 - David says hi
+- Hi back to you David!

 <!---
 hallewhittaker/hallewhittaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.